astrohart/xyLOGIX.Validators.VS2019/xyLOGIX.Validators/README.md

 ##### Returns

-`true` depending whether the specified
-`pathname` contains text whose format is valid for a filesystem pathname of a folder on the Windows operating system;
+`true` if the specified `pathname` contains text whose format is valid for a filesystem pathname of a folder on the Windows operating system; `false` otherwise.
-`false` otherwise.

 ##### Parameters